-audiences.
-Care should be taken not to overuse the facility as it can lead to fragmentation of meaning and also can result in models that are not understood by external audiences.
+fragmentation of meaning and also can result in models that are not understood by external audiences.
 Options for Stereotyping Stereotypes can have a number of appearance settings applied that help to distinguish the element type.
-These include changing the default colors of the element and changing the appearance by assigning an image or a new shape to elements with the applied stereotype.
-The image is best defined in a vector format such as a metafile so that when it is resized the image doesn't become pixelated.
-A shape script can be defined which uses a user defined script to draw the element effectively allowing any style of element to be drawn and conditionally adding graphic features based on properties and tagged values.
+These include changing the default colors of the element, or changing the appearance by assigning an image or a new shape to elements with the applied stereotype.
+The image is best defined in a vector format such as a metafile, so that when it is resized the image doesn't become pixilated.
+A Shape Script can be defined that uses a user defined script to draw the element, effectively allowing any style of element to be drawn and conditionally adding graphic features based on properties and Tagged Values.